11 Fitting the weighted outcome model

 # ℹ 1 more variable: conf.high <dbl>

-Recall that by default MatchIt estimates an average treatment effect among the treated.
-This means among days that have extra magic hours, the expected impact of having extra magic hours on the average posted wait time between 9 and 10am is 7.9 minutes (95% CI: 1.2-14.5).
+Recall that, by default, MatchIt finds pairs of observations that help us estimate an average treatment effect among the treated.
+This means among days that have Extra Magic Mornings, the expected impact of having Extra Magic Mornings on the average posted wait time between 9 AM and 10 AM is 7.9 minutes (95% CI: 1.2-14.5).

 11.2 Using weights in outcome models